309thEDDGE/weave/README.md

 A link to the official pymongo documentation about using collections can be found
 <a href="https://www.mongodb.com/docs/languages/python/pymongo-driver/current/databases-collections/">here</a>.

-An example of of how to get documents that satisfy a query from a collection
+An example of how to get documents that satisfy a query from a collection

 ```python
 # Getting all documents' in the metadata collection that follows the query below